 We will be visiting the outer market of Tsukiji Market.
-It is estimated that 20% of all the fish caught in the world passes through this market.
 We will wander through many of the shops selling numerous items needed for Japanese cooking, and we will even observe how a whole tuna is cut up into sushi and sashimi.
-After this, you can go to a restaurant near the market that is popular with locals, and owned by the self-proclaimed “tuna king” for a sushi lunch (lunch not included).
-Or, you can purchase some items from the many shops and eat it at the break area for lunch.
-After lunch, the afternoon is free to explore Tokyo on your own.
-It is a short walk to the Kabukiza theater.
-There, you can attend one act of a Kabuki play if a play is scheduled on that day.
-Admittance is first-come, first-serve, and you will have to wait in line to get in.
-Ask the guide for availability, admittance procedures and the schedule for that day if you are interested.
+After this, we will go to a sushi restaurant near the market that is popular with locals and owned by the self-proclaimed “tuna king” for a sushi lunch.
+After lunch, we will return to the hotel to prepare for our travel to Hakone.
+Lunch is included.

 Travel: 1 1/2 Hours; Walking: Light

 After checking out of the ryokan, we will tour Hakone.
 Hakone is famous for its natural beauty and the view of nearby Mt.
 Fuji (weather permitting).
 We will be taking many different forms of transportation (electric train, funicular, gondola and bus) around Hakone including the Hakone Sightseeing Boats on Lake Ashi.
 In good weather, a fine view of Mount Fuji, and enjoy Hakone’s rich scenery reflected on the lake’s calm surface.
 After returning to Hakone Yumoto and picking up our overnight bags, we will continue on to Takayama.
 Takayama, in the middle of the Japan Alps, with its traditional inns, shops, and sake breweries, has managed to retain its traditional charm.
-We will have dinner at the ryokan upon arrival in Takayama.
-Breakfast at the ryokan, bento box lunch and dinner at the ryokan is included.
+Breakfast at the ryokan included.

 (PLEASE NOTE: High winds and/or heavy rain can, and will often cause cessation of services on the Sightseeing Boat cruise.
 Should this occur, we will not be able to operate the itinerary as listed above, and will replace it with the best possible alternative given the weather conditions.
 Also, in the case of bad weather, even if the boats are still operating, we may alter the itinerary for your comfort and safety as Mt.
 Fuji will not be visible anyway.)